artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 Import metadata
 ===============

-Archivematica can recognize descriptive and/or rights metadata that is included with your transfer.
+Archivematica can recognize descriptive, rights, and/or event metadata that is included with your transfer.
 You can import metadata by including a directory called ``metadata`` in your transfer.
 The directory can contain any type of metadata that you wish to preserve alongside your digital objects.
 The Process Metadata Directory Microservice will perform a number of preservation actions on objects in this directory.

-Archivematica supports conventions for importing descriptive metadata and rights metadata that will transpose the contents of the metadata files into the METS file.
+Archivematica supports conventions for importing descriptive, rights, and event metadata that will transpose the contents of the metadata files into the AIP METS file.
 If you are using :ref:`AtoM <atom-setup>` or :ref:`ArchivesSpace
 <archivesspace-setup>`, metadata that is transposed to the METS can be passed on
 to these access systems for further use.